aryaadinulfadlan/aryaadinulfadlan/README.md

-- 👋 Hi, I’m @aryaadinulfadlan
+- 👋 Hi, I’m Arya Adinul Fadlan
-- 👀 I’m interested in HTML, CSS and ReactJS
-- 🌱 I’m currently learning CSS and ReactJS
-- 💞️ I'm currently fall in love with ReactJS
+- 💞️ I'm currently fall in love with TypeScript, React JS and Next JS
-- 📫 How to reach me 0852 1072 4142
+- 📫 How to reach me +62852 1072 4142

 <!---
 aryaadinulfadlan/aryaadinulfadlan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.